aryehw/83411/README.md

+# Advanced Bioengineering Lab (83411) repository
+#
-# scripts and test data for the light microscopy unit of the  Advanced Bioengineering Lab  83411
+# lightMicroscopy: scripts, test data, and lab writeup for the light microscopy unit
+#
+# afm: labwriteup and auxilliary files for the AFM unit